 Wide-swathing is the key to hay in a day.
 Open the mower-conditioner as wide as possible for a swath of at least 80 percent of cutter bar width.
-Conditioning is also not used, and neither are shields for the forage to hit as it leaves the disks - that way you can avoid clumps and piles, and make a swath instead of a windrow.
+Conditioning is also not used, and neither are shields for the forage to hit as it leaves the disks.
+This reduces clumps and piles, and makes a swath instead of a windrow.
 Some mowers will require modification to achieve this 80 percent of cutter bar width.
-This width is critical as your results will not be acceptable with less than 80 percent swath width.
+This width is critical as your results will not be ideal with less than 80 percent swath width.